soundpress/nycadministrativecode/docs/c30/index.rst

 6. Geotechnical investigations, as set forth in section 28-105.4.6.

+7. The installation, alteration or removal of alternative automatic fire extinguishing systems, including but not limited to fire extinguishing systems for commercial cooking equipment, subject to the approval of the fire department in accordance with section 105 of the New York city fire code.

+8. The installation, alteration or removal of fire alarm systems, emergency alarm systems and fire department in-building auxiliary radio communication systems, subject to the approval of the fire department in accordance with the requirements of this code.
+Such work shall be submitted in accordance with the rules and regulations of the fire department.

-7. Other categories of work as described in department rules, consistent with public safety.
+9. Other categories of work as described in department rules, consistent with public safety.